-That last part about the Rev. Elijah Craig being the one to discover the “method of making true Kentucky Bourobn” is widely disputed but I don’t think you’ll find many bourbon lovers who don’t agree that EJ 18 is an amazing pour.
+That last part about the Rev. Elijah Craig being the one to discover the “method of making true Kentucky Bourbon” is widely disputed but I don’t think you’ll find many bourbon lovers who don’t agree that EJ 18 is a fantastic pour.

 **Some of you refer to this as the “finish” but let’s be honest.
 Don’t we all just want to know if it burns good?